FAQs

 To begin working towards place-based management, DAR gathered existing statewide data on biological resources, such as nearshore habitats and fisheries, the threats to them, and important human uses such as fishing and recreation.
 In addition to DAR monitoring data, recent surveys confirm that members of our community have also observed declines over the past several decades in many nearshore places, and perceive these changes will get worse if we don’t take action soon.
 “Effective management” is not possible based on scientific data alone.
 We need information from people on each island to identify locally-important resources and provide ideas about what kind of management strategies would work well for each area.

-Who decides which areas and regulations are included in the proposed island management strategies?
+Who decides which management recommendations are implemented in the island proposals?

 Have a question we haven’t answered?